 Great to be here.

-Uh good good to have you.
+Good to have you.

-The Dutchman hero is uh Phil Baker.
+The Dutchman hero is a filmmaker.

-That's right, that's true.
+That's true.

-But in fact, the Dutch filmmaking demographic has been targeted by the Jihad.
+But in fact, the Dutch filmmaking demographic has been targeted by the jihad.

 And in response, the jihadist shot him eight times, all but decapitated him, and skewered a triumphant victory note with a knife through his chest.